diku-dk/futhark-ppopp19/README.md

 [clinfo]: https://github.com/Oblomov/clinfo

-For generating the graphs, you will also need Python with Matplotlib, Numpy, as well as a standard working LaTeX setup.
+The `python` executable on the default PATH must be Python 2, because OpenTuner does not support Python 3.
+For generating the graphs, you will need Python with Matplotlib 2, Numpy, as well as a standard working LaTeX setup.

 For building the Futhark compiler you will need [stack], a build tool for Haskell.
 You can possibly also install a binary release of